IBSC Ideas Lab

 This IBSC Ideas Lab has reached capacity.
 Please contact Bruce Collins at collins@theibsc.org to add your name to the waitlist.
 Thank you.

-IBSC will refund 90% of registration fees if a written request is received two weeks prior to the class.
-No refunds will be made for cancellations received after this time.
+If you are unable to attend, you must cancel your registration in writing by emailing IBSC@theibsc.org by January 13, 2026.
+IBSC will refund 90% of registration fees if a written request is received via email by this date.
+No refunds will be made for cancellations received after this date.
 Schools seeking to register an alternate to replace a participant unable to attend should contact IBSC@theibsc.org.